 4. Test out all possible what-if scenarios

-Various modern accounting software available in the market today offer functions that allow managers to test out the worst possible situations that would happen.
+Various modern accounting software systems available in the market today offer functions that allow managers to test out the worst possible situations that would happen.

-Having quantifiable results from these tests help CFOs to prepare for the uncertain future, mitigate risks, thus, empowering them to make sound decisions without feeling like embarking on the adventure of a lifetime into the unknown.
+Having quantifiable results from these tests help CFOs to prepare for the uncertain future, mitigate risks, thus, empower them to make sound decisions without feeling like embarking on the adventure of a lifetime into the unknown.

 5. Connect with people and employ technology